notEthan/jsi/README.md

 # => ["home"]
 ```

-We also get validations, as you'd expect given that's largely what json-schema exists to do:
+We also get validations, as you'd expect given that's largely what JSON Schema exists to do:

 ```ruby
 bill.jsi_valid?